riffy/paldmin/docs/install.md

 For the rcon-cli, we use [this](https://github.com/gorcon/rcon-cli) one from gorcon.

 1. Open a SSH Terminal to your server
-2. Login as the same user that hosts the Palworld Server, if you followed the linked tutorial this would be `steam`.
+2. Login as the same user that hosts the Palworld Server, if you followed the linked tutorial this would be `steam` and switch directory to your home `cd ~`.
 3. Go to [releases](https://github.com/gorcon/rcon-cli/releases) and download a suitable linux release:
 	- `wget https://github.com/gorcon/rcon-cli/releases/download/v0.10.3/rcon-0.10.3-amd64_linux.tar.gz`
 	- Unpack tarball `tar -xvf rcon-0.10.3-amd64_linux.tar.gz`